Chinchillas have a unique need.

 To chew on.

-How Do Safely Prepare Wood for Chinchillas Cage and To Chew?
+How To Safely Prepare Wood For Chinchilla’s Cage And To Chew?

 Now comes the fun part where we can briefly discuss how you can go about preparing and using your own wood and sticks for your chinchilla to chew on.